pollitoconpapass/lexii/README.md

 ```

 >[!IMPORTANT]
 > I really recommend to use GPT4-o.
-I tried the same process with LLAMA-3.2 and 3.3 and the results weren't
+I tried the same process with LLAMA-3.2 and 3.3 and the results weren't good

 ## 🧑‍💻 Running
 1. Upload your PDF dictionary file into a folder inside the project root